savagerunderscorelex/madlibsgonemad/logs.md

 3:55 Pm actually nevermind, i'm going to challenge myself lol

 7:18 PM Added all the result blanks and the paragraph for the 2nd mad lib

+7:32 PM Added the cover for mad lib 2 and also standardized the styling by using classes instead of ids for certain elements

+7:43 PM Made variables for the input variables in the 2nd mad lib js file